TomPace101/nanopore_diffusion/notes.md

 What do they need to provide:
 - a dictionary of their file dependencies, with useful keys: inputfiles
 - a dictionary of their targets, with useful keys: outputfiles
-- a name that could be used for a task name (maybe we already have this, just use the modelname, meshname, etc.)
+- a name that could be used for a task name (maybe we already have this, just use the modelname, meshname, etc. But we need a way to say what this is.
+So it needs to be a property.)
-- a method that can be used as an action: run
+- a method that can be used as an action: run()
-- you don't need anything for uptodate: just convert the object itself to a string
+- a method to return a configuration string suitable as an argument to config_changed: config()

 The "run" method might obviate the need for some of the functions I created today.
 That is, that code might be better as a method in some cases.